d2l-ai/d2l-en/chapter_attention-mechanisms-and-transformers/large-pretraining-transformers.md

 as a sequence *without parameter update*, conditional on an input sequence with the task description, task-specific input-output examples, and a prompt (task input).
-This learning paradigm can be further categorized into *zero-shot*, *one-shot*, and *few-shot*, when there is no, one, or a few task-specific input-output examples, respectively (:numref:`fig_gpt-3-xshot`).
+This learning paradigm is called *in-context learning* :cite:`brown2020language`, which can be further categorized into *zero-shot*, *one-shot*, and *few-shot*, when there is no, one, and a few task-specific input-output examples, respectively (:numref:`fig_gpt-3-xshot`).